krakenjs/kraken-example-with-specialization/README.md

 * [Sample client code demonstrating client side template specialization](https://github.com/krakenjs/kraken-examples/blob/master/with.specialization/public/js/app.js#L19)

 * [A sample dust for client side template specialization demonstrating custom load of css as well as nested specialized templates](https://github.com/krakenjs/kraken-examples/blob/master/with.specialization/public/templates/nested/yin.dust)

+You can play with the specialization rules in the config + what you set in the context to see how dust partials gets specialized.
+Have Fun!!